eclipse-ecsp/entities/README.md

 ### Deployment

-`entities` project serves as a library for the services.
-It is not meant to be deployed as a service in any cloud environment.
+The `entities` project serves as a library for the services.
+It is not meant to be deployed as a service in a Cloud environment.

 ## Usage
 Add the following dependency in the target project